The Everest

 The Everest goes to post at 4:15 PM AEDT on Saturday, October 17.
 The race covers 1200 meters (approximately 6 furlongs) on Royal Randwick's turf course, a sharp left-handed track that demands speed from the gate, tactical awareness around the tight turn, and the acceleration to finish strongly up the Randwick straight.
 The slot-holder selections, announced in the weeks before the race, generate enormous anticipation and betting activity across Australia.

 For fans in London, the 4:15 PM AEDT post time translates to 6:15 AM BST, an early morning start that British racing fans increasingly make the effort for.
 US East Coast viewers face a 1:15 AM EDT start, a late night commitment.
+European viewers on the continent get a 7:15 AM CET start.
+Australian fans in Sydney are at the venue itself: 4:15 PM AEDT.
 Japanese viewers in Tokyo get the race at 2:15 PM JST, a very comfortable Saturday afternoon slot.
-Fans in Hong Kong can watch at 1:15 PM HKT.
 For viewers in Dubai, the race falls at 9:15 AM GST, a pleasant morning watch.

 Royal Randwick on Everest Day is Sydney at its sporting best.
 The 40,000-capacity course fills with a crowd that mixes hardcore racing fans with a fashion-forward social scene.
 The buildup includes the famous barrier draw projected onto the Sydney Harbour Bridge, a visual spectacle that announces The Everest to the entire city.
 The atmosphere at the track is electric, with the sprint distance meaning the race itself is over in barely more than a minute, a concentrated burst of drama that justifies months of anticipation.
 The spring sunshine, the harbour views from nearby vantage points, and the energy of a Sydney Saturday combine to create one of the best days out in Australian sport.